Is the Bible True?

 In fact, when it comes to themes and motifs, there is nothing new in the New Testament.
 It’s just that when the New Testament was being written, the events prophesied about in the Old Testament were finally coming to pass (or about to).
 As someone once said, the Old Testament is prophecy, the New Testament is fulfillment.

-What’s also so remarkable about this is that the Bible was written by more than forty authors, from different backgrounds, over a span of approximately 1500 years.
+What’s also remarkable about this is that the Bible was written by more than forty authors, from different backgrounds, over a span of approximately 1500 years.
 They spoke different languages, lived in different nations, and in many cases did not even have access to each other’s writings.
 Yet their writings are amazingly consistent, united, and harmonious—even though the topics and motifs discussed are complicated, multi-layered, and in many cases, would not take place for centuries.

 Some of the Old Testament prophets outright admitted they had no idea what they were prophesying about.
 For example, after an angel had told Daniel what would happen at “the time of the end,” Daniel said, “Although I heard, I did not understand” (Dan.
 12:8).
 Then the angel said, “Go your way, Daniel, for the words are closed up and sealed till the time of the end” (Dan.
 12:9, italics mine).
 In other words, these events were not going to happen in Daniel’s lifetime, so Daniel did not need to know the details.
 However, God still wanted Daniel to write down the information because one day, at “the time of the end”—that is, at the time of the end of the Old Covenant age (see below)—the prophecy would be “unsealed”/revealed (Dan.
 12:9)…and it would finally make sense.